scottish-government-design-system/designsystem.gov.scot/components/autocomplete/index.md

 * correctly complete a form field
 * avoid spelling errors because terms do not need to be typed out in full
-* reduce the time it takes for the user to complete a form field
+* reduce the time it takes to complete a form field

 ## Related components